threefoldtech/info_grid/labs/docs/documentation/system_administrators/tfgrid3_getstarted/network_restrictions.md

 # Network Restrictions

 When deploying VMs on the ThreeFold Grid, it's important to understand the network restrictions that apply based on your deployment configuration.
 These restrictions affect which ports are available for your applications and services.
+They primarily affect email-related ports to prevent spam and maintain the integrity of the network.

 ## VM Network Access Types